 Also, individuals suffering from substance addiction are often dealing with more than one addiction.
 As reported by CASA, among people with a substance problem, nearly 1 in 5 have multiple substance disorders.

-Addiction touches the lives of most people who inhabit the earth, in one way or another.
-If you or someone you know are struggling with addiction, please reach out and speak to someone who can help.
+Addiction touches the lives of many people.
+If you or someone you know is struggling with addiction, please reach out and speak to someone who can help.